Contents

 An up-down fading LED circuit consists mainly of a capacitor and a transistor.
 Plus, the LED operates in forwarding bias conditions.
 In other words, the LED glows when you connect the positive terminal to the positive end and the opposing end to the battery’s negative terminal.

 For this up-down fading circuit, the LED will only conduct when you ground the negative terminal while the positive terminal receives some voltage.
 So, when you press the button, the capacitor will begin charging and discharging.
-And this process makes the LED fade down, up, and down.
+This process makes the LED fade down, up, and down.

 How to Produce Your Fade on LED Lights?